kgillibrand/Module-Signing-Script/README.md

 - Find the currently booted kernel
 - Find all installed kernels using the package manager
 - Compare the kernel versions and find out which are newer than the currently booted one
+- Parse the modules file and extract the modules to sign
 - Sign the modules for all new kernels

 #Notes and Issues